tobychui/zoraxy/example/README.md

 - whitelist.html (Error page when client being blocked by whitelist rule)
 - blacklist.html (Error page when client being blocked by blacklist rule)

-To use the template, copy and paste the `wwww` folder to the same directory as zoraxy executable (aka the src/ file if you `go build` with the current folder tree) .
+To use the template, copy and paste the `wwww` folder to the same directory as zoraxy executable (aka the src/ file if you `go build` with the current folder tree).

+It is worth mentioning that the uwu icons for not-found and access-denied are created by @SAWARATSUKI